 In the above example, the NOW() while running was paused for some time, i.e., 6s, but as the NOW() shows the steady time at which the command was started, the time does not affect it.

 Now, let us follow the same for SYSDATE() function and watch the difference using the query as follows:

 SELECT SYSDATE(), SLEEP(6), SYSDATE();

-As it is clear from the output displayed above as the result of SYSDATE() function that after the system sleep or pause of 6s in the execution period, the SYSDATE() function takes the time of current execution.
-In the same statement, the SYSDATE() shows values that vary in time interval where the last one adds 6s to its result set timestamp as it needs to show only the current time at which the query is finished processing the statement on the server.
+As the output displayed above makes it clear, the SYSDATE() function takes the time of the current execution after a system sleep or pause of 6 seconds in the execution period.
+In the same statement, the SYSDATE() shows values that vary in time intervals.
+In contrast, the last one adds 6s to its result set timestamp as it needs to show only the current time the query is finished processing the statement on the server.

-So, it should be noticed to use the SYSDATE() function twice before considering it to be used in the database as it can have some negative reasons for it.
+So, it is important to notice the usage of the SYSDATE() function twice before considering it for use in the database, as it can have some negative implications.

 Also, the SET TIMESTAMP query in MYSQL does not affect the output value of the SYSDATE() function but may affect the output of the NOW() function.

-Let us take the following examples for understanding better:
+Let us take the following examples to understand better:

 Example #1 – Simple Example using SYSDATE()